 \subsection{RQ6.
 Generalization to Other Benchmarks}

 In previous RQs, we observed that plan variants affect model performance and plan compliance differently, largely due to their internalized problem-solving strategies.
-One potential explanation is data contamination, where models may overfit to the trajectories present in the \swebv dataset.
-To assess generalization of the findings, we repeated RQ1--RQ5 on \swebp~\cite{swebenchpro}, a contamination-resistant benchmark designed to minimize overlap with LLM training corpora through licensing constraints.
+One potential explanation is data contamination, where models may overfit to the \swebv dataset.
+To assess generalization of the findings, we repeated RQ1--RQ5 on \swebp~\cite{swebenchpro}, which aims to minimize overlap with LLM training corpora through licensing constraints.
 To minimize moving factors, we focused on 266 Python instances of \swebp.
 This benchmark is more challenging and less contaminated, and the studied models achieve near-zero success rates in many instances.
 To obtain more meaningful comparisons, we selected instances that \emph{at least one} of the LLMs could resolve under the Standard plan settings, leaving us with 31 instances.

 Figure~\ref{fig:pro-deterministic-heatmap}b shows the plan compliance ($PC$) values of studied agents under all plan settings.
 We observe that plan compliance drops by 13\% on average across all agents.
 The phase flow analysis in Figure~\ref{fig:sankey-pro} demonstrates a different trend under the Standard plan setting in \swebp compared to \swebv~(Figure~\ref{fig:compliance-sankey}), specifically for \Vthree and \Rone.
-This is likely because \swebp instances are more challenging and less contaminated, and most of the problem solving effort goes into repetitive Navigation and Patching, without reaching to the Validation.
+This is likely because \swebp instances are more challenging and most of the problem-solving effort goes into repetitive Navigation and Patching, without reaching Validation.
 Similar to \swebv, the majority of the agents still skip Reproduction, achieving relatively high $PC$ scores on the \emph{No Reproduction} setting.